annieDang/micro_todo/README.md

 # micro_todo

-A small project which is combination of
+A small project created to learn Typescript which is combination of

 - Nodejs
   - Typescript